CM-Lean Renewal Requirements

 - CM-Lean holders will receive an updated digital badge, and their credential will be valid for an additional three (3) years.

 To learn more about the CM-Lean renewal process, review the CM-Lean Renewal Guidelines.
+You also may view a list of CM-Lean learning opportunities that offer CE credits.

 Failure to Renew: